Current Affairs-Topics

 With this in place, the PM-Kisan scheme can weed out fake applications and ensure only genuine farmers get the benefits.

-Where is farmer ID required?
+Where is a farmer ID required?

 10 states have made Farmer ID necessary for the PM-Kisan scheme so far.